 How Many Watts Does an RV Air Conditioner Use?

 It completely depends on the BTU or ton of the air conditioner.
 In most of the RVs and trailers, people use 11000 BTU, 13500 BTU, or 15000 BTU air conditioners.
 Apart from this, there are a lot of varieties of choice.
-But these are most common.
+But these are the most common.
 Even some people use 2 air conditioners in their RV. these are exceptional cases.

 Anyway, you already know the air conditioner needs a higher starting watt than the running watt.
 You must calculate the starting watt of your air conditioner, not the running watt to select the generator.
 So, how much wattage does an RV air conditioner use?